BrodyP/challenge-from-chatgpt-personal-portfolio-website/README.md

 1. **Header:**
    - Full-width header with a background image.  ✅
    - John Doe's name and a navigation menu with links to sections (Home, About, Projects, Contact).✅
-   - When you click on a navigation link, it should smoothly scroll to the corresponding section on the page.
+   - When you click on a navigation link, it should smoothly scroll to the corresponding section on the page.✅

 2. **Home Section:**
    - A welcome message with a profile picture of John Doe.✅
-   - A brief introduction to John's skills and expertise.
+   - A brief introduction to John's skills and expertise.✅

 3. **About Section:**
    - A section that provides more details about John's background and experience.✅
-   - Include a timeline or list to highlight key milestones in John's career.

 4. **Projects Section:**
    - Display at least three project cards.✅